SV-ROS/kinect/README.md

 ## kinect_challenge:  Competition Environment

-This package provides scripts and launch files for the competition environment for both the mapping and navigation phases It provides three Nodes:
+This package provides scripts and launch files for the competition environment for the mapping, waypoint creation and navigation phases
+It provides these Nodes:
  - MSBMIOSvs    - A service for communicating with the Microsoft Benchmark Computer, a simulation mode is available so you don't need to run the Microsoft app to test the mapping and navigation. (see configuration below)

- - Mapper.py    - A Node that runs the mapping phase
+ - Mapper.py    - A Node that runs the mapping and waypoint creation phases
  - Navigator.py - A Node that runs the navigation phase
  - SayText.py   - A node to interface with ROS sound_paly for voice synth.

-It now supports the real Pinoner P3DX robot.
+It supports the real Pinoner P3DX robot.
 It also needs:
    - rtabmap installed
    - ROSARIA installed